 First you need to work out which Frog Bike is suitable for your child.
 This is not calculated on age, but rather their inner leg length.
 Check out their online fitting guide.

-You can then find a local store to try the bike out, and even check the right size using their instore FrogFit App, where arm length, inside leg measurement and a rider’s confidence level together inform the model recommendation.
+You can then find a local store to try the bike out, and even check the right size using their instore FrogFit App, where a combination of arm length, inside leg measurement and a rider’s confidence level inform the model recommendation.

 Building the bike

 When you purchase the bike online, it is not delivered in one piece, and requires some assembling.
 Frog Bikes always recommend purchasing from your local Frog Stockist.
 The bike shop mechanics there will be able to build your bike quickly and ensure it’s safe to ride.

 When we bought Arthur’s Frog Bike online, mechanically-minded Gramps put it all together.
 I’ll be honest, us parents would have been at a complete loss.

 But in Ezra’s case, the very lovely people at Peakland Cycles, which is just down the road from us in Bakewell, Derbyshire, built the bike for him.
 They did leave the chain guard off though as they explained that in the rare instance the chain comes off, it can be a faff to put the chain back on with the guard in place.
 They were also able to fit the seat to the correct level for him.
 It was actually lower than where I would have thought put it, but they’re the experts and from what I’ve seen of his biking since, it was just right.